salvir1/COVID-19-outbreak-data-analysis/README.md

 **Techniques**
 - Spatial mapping, simple moving average, simulation

-## Survey data of COVID case fatality rate by state grouping

-- Raw data sourced from COVID Tracking Project
+## Raw data sourced from COVID Tracking Project

-### Terms of use

-- The COVID Tracking Project at The Atlantic’s data and website content is published under a Creative Commons CC BY 4.0 license, which requires users to attribute the source and license type (CC BY 4.0) when sharing our data or website content.
+- Terms of use: The COVID Tracking Project at The Atlantic’s data and website content is published under a Creative Commons CC BY 4.0 license, which requires users to attribute the source and license type (CC BY 4.0) when sharing our data or website content.

-### Citation

-- [the COVID Tracking Project](https://www.covidtrackingproject.com), Creative Commons CC BY 4.0 license
+- Citation: [the COVID Tracking Project](https://www.covidtrackingproject.com), Creative Commons CC BY 4.0 license

-### A meaningful grouping of outbreaks
+## A meaningful grouping of outbreaks

 As COVID was becoming entrenched throughout nearly every corner of the country this year, clearly identifiable outbreaks occurred in many states, while other states were able to avoid them.
 These outbreaks were costly in terms of lives lost.
 Governments and public health agencies are unlikely to drive the death rate down to zero until a vaccine is available, but they can work to avoid an outbreak to avoid the associated costs of lives lost.